 The classrooms and dining hall are on the ground floor.
 The classrooms have wide entrances and exits, making easy access for wheelchair users to all ground floor areas.
-The furniture can be easily rearranged to allow for wheelchair manoeuvrability.
+The furniture can be easily rearranged to enable access.
 There is a large accessible toilet and shower.
 A sensory room with sensory equipment is provided for children with sensory issues or emotional issues to access for a quiet peaceful experience.

 The lower playground used by KS1 has restricted disabled access as it is at the bottom of a steep slope.
-The school field used during dry weather and the Foundation Stage playground are accessible to all.
+The school field has been developed and the Foundation Stage playground are accessible to all.